mixmaxhq/meteor-smart-disconnect/README.md

 ```

 ## Meteor Settings
 You can change the time for which the user is away for before you disconnect.
-By default this value is 10 seconds, but you can set `Meteor.settings.public.disconnectTime` to a different value to change this.
-This value is in seconds.
+By default this value is 10 seconds, but you can set `disconnectTimeSec` in your Meteor settings file to a different value to change this.
+This value is in seconds and `disconnectTimeSec` should be a public value in your settings file.

 ## Contributing